 - Models are available to suit both interior and exterior use.

-- There are various models that are suitable for single or double action doors.
-Some single action floor springs are handed so always best to check the handing method or ask your supplier if you are unsure.
-We stock a range of accessory packs that include all of the straps, top pivot, fixing screws, and a model specific cover plate for all of our floor springs to ensure that you don’t miss anything when ordering.
+- A range of accessory packs is available.
+They include all straps, top pivot, fixing screws, and a model specific cover plate for all our floor springs.
+These kits ensure that you don’t miss anything when ordering.

 - A floor spring door closer is particularly effective for use with oversized doors.
-Floor to ceiling height doors are often too large and heavy for conventional door closers, so a floor spring with straps and a top pivot is a great option.
+Floor to ceiling height doors are often too large and heavy for conventional door closers.
+A floor spring with straps and a top pivot is a great option.

-- Most good quality models have adjustable closing force, adjustable closing speed, and adjustable latching action, such as the GEZE TS550NV, so you can make incremental tweaks to suit your door.
-Not all closers have this handy functionality, so it is always best to check.
+- Most models have adjustable closing force, adjustable closing speed, and adjustable latching action, such as the GEZE TS550NV.
+This allows you to make incremental tweaks to suit your door and its users.
 Some units also include backcheck function, variable power size, and hold open at 90° or 105°.

-- Some floor springs are electromagnetic and have a hold-open function which is ideal for use on fire/smoke protection doors that are located in areas of high traffic such as corridors.
-Simply link it to the fire alarm using a relay or an interface and it will allow the door to close upon activation of the fire alarm or power failure to ensure compartmentation.
+- Some floor springs are electromagnetic and have a hold-open function.
+This is ideal for use on fire/smoke protection doors that are located in areas of high traffic, such as corridors.
+Link it to the fire alarm using a relay or an interface.
+This will allow the door to close upon activation of the fire alarm or power failure.
+This provides effective fire compartmentation.

 - These concealed door closers are perfect for facilities with limited space.
-With no projecting arm, channel, or body, they fit neatly within a recess in the floor, hidden from sight.
+With no projecting arm, channel, or body, they fit neatly within a recess in the floor.

-- There is space for longitudinal, lateral, and vertical adjustment between the housing and the cement case, which enables simple installation.
+- They allow for longitudinal, lateral, and vertical adjustment between the housing and the cement case.
+This helps with ease of installation.

-- One of the main functions of a floor spring is to assist in the opening and closing of particularly heavy doors, even in areas of high wind, where this combination could lead to injury to people or the doors themselves.
+- One of the main functions of a floor spring is to assist in the opening and closing of heavy doors, even in areas of high wind.
+A combination of weight and weather conditions could lead to injury to people or the doors themselves.
+This is where the right unit, adjusted correctly, pays dividends.

 Budget

-- Floor springs are available in models to suit most project budgets – starting from about £100 (mechanism only); they are quite an economic door closing solution.
+- Floor springs are available in models to suit most project budgets.
+They are an economic door closing solution for heavy doors.

-- If your premises require that you have door closers, and you would prefer concealed ones, then floor springs have the edge over conventional versions because they are well suited to pretty much any situation; they are great for full-height or heavier doors, work equally well with single or double-leaf and, best of all, they automatically combine functionality with aesthetic appeal.
+These concealed door closers are well-suited to a variety of situations; they are great for full-height or heavier doors, work equally well with single or double-leaf doors, and automatically combine functionality with aesthetic appeal.

 Comments